 4. Ditch the Drama

-See pages 76-82 of The Musician’s Way for information about six restorative poses and movements that replenish mental space and invigorate practice.
+See pages 76-82 of The Musician’s Way for information about six restorative poses and movements.